aertoria/PromptPalette/README.md

   - All potentially unsafe operations (like clipboard copying) are protected with conditional checks

 - **Category Management**: When deleting a category, any prompts associated with it will become uncategorized rather than being deleted to prevent data loss.

+- **Port Configuration**: The server is configured to use the PORT environment variable if available, otherwise defaulting to port 5000.
+  - This ensures compatibility with different hosting environments including Replit
+  - If you encounter a "ENOTSUP: operation not supported on socket" error, try restarting the application

 ## License